 Find a heritage consultant

-If you’re looking for a heritage consultant to assist you, it’s best to search online to find a local practitioner.
+If you’re looking for a heritage consultant to assist you, it’s best to search online to find a local practitioner or go to the Victorian Heritage Services Directory maintained by the National Trust.
 There are lots of types of consultants who work in heritage, a summary of these is presented below.

 Heritage or conservation architect

 A heritage architect or conservation architect can assist you with designing sensitive changes to a heritage building.